Nursing - Completion Program Requirements

 Student clinical experiences may include assignments at Munson Medical Center and a variety of other agencies.
 The program is approved by the Michigan Board of Nursing.
 Graduates are eligible to apply for the National Council License Examination (NCLEX-RN) for licensing as a registered nurse.
 NMC utilizes hospital and non-hospital based clinical sites to meet the requirements for completion of the program.

 Enrollment in any Nursing (HNR) course requires admission to the nursing program and/or approval of the nursing department director.
 Consideration for admission requires satisfactory completion of program prerequisites before a student is placed on the wait list.
 Space in the program is limited.
 Completion of prerequisites does not guarantee admission to the nursing program.
 Should qualified applicants exceed space availability, competitive admission criteria may apply.
-Completed applications must be submitted through NMC Admissions »
+Completed applications must be submitted through the NMC Admissions portal at nmc.edu/apply.

 The following are required for application:

 - Current Michigan LPN license.

 - Graduation from an accredited Practical Nursing Program with evidence of an official transcript with an overall GPA of 2.0 or above.
 (Overall GPA is defined as a combination of NMC GPA and any transfer courses counted toward the ADN degree.)
 Applicants must have work experience in the field of nursing or clinical coursework within the last three (3) years.
 Applicants who do not meet the work experience criteria will be required to complete the first year nationally normed nursing exam with a minimum competency as identified by the testing service before progressing in the program.
 If this minimum competency is not achieved, HNR 126 will be required.
 Additional assessments may be used to determine course placement.

 - CHM 101 or equivalent college chemistry course at 2.0 or better within the last 10 years.
 Students with a year of high school chemistry (with a combined grade of 2.5 or better) or college chemistry older than 10 years may waive the CHM 101 requirement by passing the Chemistry Department competency examination.